abijith-2002/React-Native-AI/ReactNativeApp/README-STARTUP.md

 - Maps EXPO_HOST/HOST=0.0.0.0 to a valid Expo host.
 - Honors HOST_MODE=lan|tunnel|localhost if set (highest precedence).
 - Defaults to tunnel mode when not specified, to support preview across networks/Android devices.
-- Sanitizes any extra `--host` arguments injected by the preview system (e.g., `--host 0.0.0.0`) and re-injects a valid one.
+- Sanitizes any extra `--host` and `--port` arguments injected by the preview system and re-injects valid ones.
-- Avoids passing an invalid `--host` to Expo, preventing startup failures.
+- Forces `--port 3030` and enables `--web` so the preview can detect an HTTP listener on 3030.
+- Starts a lightweight healthcheck on http://localhost:3030/healthz (configurable via EXPO_PUBLIC_HEALTHCHECK_PATH).

 Environment variables (see .env.example):
 - HOST_MODE=lan|tunnel|localhost